-Linux command lines may look initially out of the comfort zone for beginners, but as one start learning, it becomes the obvious choice for performing tasks, mostly for remote login and troubleshooting purposes.
+Linux command lines may look initially like it’s out of the comfort zone for beginners but as one start learning, it becomes the obvious choice for performing tasks, mostly for remote login and troubleshooting purposes.
 So what are Linux commands?
 Commands are the user input tasks in the Terminal of a Linux OS.

 To start with, here are the 10 basic commands that you need to know.

 ls command lists the contents of the directory.
 The below screenshot shows the ls command in use to display the folders in the top level of my Manjaro Linux PC.

 cd (change directory) command is used to navigate into the directory.
 It is similar to clicking through a folder by using mouse.
 Additionally, cd [dir] – Changes the current directory to dir.